Your research: Is it subject to the WMO or not?

 ‘Medical/scientific research is research which is carried out with the aim of finding answers to a question in the field of illness and health (etiology, pathogenesis, signs/symptoms, diagnosis, prevention, outcome or treatment of illness), by systematically collecting and analysing data.
 The research is carried out with the intention of contributing to medical knowledge which can also be applied to populations outside of the direct research population.’
 (Unofficial translation)

-Research with a medicinal product is also categorised as medical-scientific research.
-And behavioural-scientific research can in certain cases also be deemed medical-scientific.
+Behavioural-scientific research can in certain cases be deemed medical-scientific.
 Furthermore, nursing, physiotherapy and psychology research can in some cases be subject to the WMO.
 The kinds of studies that are not subject to the WMO are, for example, studies relating to quality analysis of two different laboratory instruments with the aim of researching the possibility of switching to a cheaper instrument or research on the improvement of existing techniques for new applications.
 An example is research on the configurations and conditions of MRI to visualize certain organs, or on fMRI to be able to measure brain activity during certain tasks.
 However, as soon as such research is aimed at improving diagnostic possibilities of (f)MRI, it does fall within the definition of medical-scientific research.

 Another type of research which is not considered as medical-scientific research is a student practical during which they carry out certain procedures on one another.
 Such a study does not contribute to new insights in the field of medicine and does not lead to the publication of scientific articles.